 Topology, from Greek "topos" (place) and "logos" (study), explores connections within spaces, focusing on structure over distance.
 In quantitative finance, topology is crucial for derivatives pricing, ensuring stable models and smooth price changes.
 It supports the convergence of models like binomial trees and Monte Carlo simulations, enhancing accuracy.
+A key principle in finance is the absence of arbitrage – no risk-free profit.

 The Lebesgue integral offers a powerful approach for tackling functions with numerous discontinuities, where traditional Riemann methods fail.
 This makes it invaluable in quantitative finance, enabling the modeling of sudden market jumps and refining risk management.
 Lebesgue-inspired techniques enhance financial models, capturing real-world market volatility.